 3. Individual Supplies

-Maybe it’s just not practical to share supplies in Fall 2020 – a reality hard to face in hands-on education.
-The CDC recommends that students only use their own supplies to reduce any cross-contamination.
+Even though much has improved since in the beginning of the pandemic, it just might not be practical to share supplies in the classroom – a reality hard to face in hands-on education.
+The CDC recommends physical distancing which may be made easier by each student having their own set of supplies.
 In a makerspace, this may mean setting up a cubby station and assigning each student their own bin of maker supplies and tools.
 If the same students are interacting on a daily basis, you can use group cubbies so the same students are always using the same supplies with the same people every day.
 You can also assign other individual tools like in this Safety Glasses Storage System.

 4. Collect, Clean, and Repeat